hayeah/sike-react-course/buyshoes-flux/index.md

 Fork the demo: [Search Suggestions - EventEmitter Codepen Demo](http://codepen.io/hayeah/pen/NGwXXb?editors=001)

-Add a the `QueryLengthView` component to the lenght of the search string:
+Add a the `QueryLengthView` component to the length of the search string:

 ```js
 class QueryLengthView extends React.Component {